Picovoice/porcupine/README.md

 #### Direct

 Porcupine is shipped as a precompiled ANSI C library and can directly be used in Swift using module maps.
-It can be initialized to detect multiple wake words concurrently using
+It can be initialized to detect multiple wake words concurrently using:

 ```swift
 let modelFilePath: String = ... // It is available at lib/common/porcupine_params.pv